hoangduytran/blender-manual/manual/advanced/command_line/arguments.rst

    Print this help text and exit (Windows only).

 ``-r``, ``--register``
-   Register blend-file extension for current user, then exit (Windows only).
+   Register blend-file extension for current user, then exit (Windows & Linux only).

 ``--register-allusers``
-   Register blend-file extension for all users, then exit (Windows only).
+   Register blend-file extension for all users, then exit (Windows & Linux only).

 ``--unregister``
-   Unregister blend-file extension for current user, then exit (Windows only).
+   Unregister blend-file extension for current user, then exit (Windows & Linux only).

 ``--unregister-allusers``
-   Unregister blend-file extension for all users, then exit (Windows only).
+   Unregister blend-file extension for all users, then exit (Windows & Linux only).

 ``-v``, ``--version``
    Print Blender version and exit.